jftsang/jftsang.github.io/content/pages/music.md

 number of major works, some of which have been recorded.
 You can watch the performances below.

-I regularly perform with several other groups around Cambridge, and elsewhere.

 ## Interests and research